cdgriffith/Reusables/README.rst

 It includes:

-- Archive extraction (zip, tar, rar)
+- Archiving and extraction for zip, tar, gz, bz2, and rar (extraction only)
 - Path (file and folders) management
-- Fast logging setup
+- Fast logging setup and tools
 - Namespace (dict to class modules with child recursion)
 - Friendly datetime formatting
 - Config to dict parsing